Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: PRELIMINARY: FL Fundamentals

-3. Reporting: At this point, the participants share the local model updates with the central server, in synchronous or asynchronous manner \cite{[4.13]}.
-Finally, the server aggregates these models in order to compute the global model.
+3. \textbf{Reporting}: At this point, the participants share the local model updates with the central server in a synchronous, or asynchronous manner \cite{[4.13]}.
+The synchronous strategy can produce a high-precision, fast-converging model in the absence of stragglers that are attributed to poor hardware or network resources.
+Stragglers threaten the scalability of FL as they slow down the training process.
+In contrast, the asynchronous mechanism handles stragglers naturally by incorporating participants' updates as soon as they arrive but has the threat of model quality degradation and insecure aggregation, resulting in an undesirable level of privacy.
+Several works have considered this issue by proposing different schemes, such as a secure buffer in FedBuff \cite{[12.1]}, staleness-awareness in FedSA \cite{[12.2]}, and semi-asynchronous in SAFA \cite{[12.3]}.
+Finally, the server aggregates the shared parameters to update the global model.
 Specifically, models aggregation and global model parameters computation are performed at the server as the following $W_{t}=\sum_{k=1}^{K} \frac{D_{k}}{D} W_{t}^{k}$, where D represents the entire dataset of all clients, i.e., $D=\sum_{k=1}^{K} D_{k}$, (steps { \textcircled{ 4}}, { \textcircled{ 5}}).
 The steps from { \textcircled{ 2}} to { \textcircled{ 5}} are repeated until the global model converges to a desired accuracy.